evoteum/kubernetes-lab/README.md

 [//]: # (OPTIONAL)
 [//]: # (Explain the motivation and abstract dependencies for this repo)

-The intention of this lab environment is to offer members the opportunity to experiment on a production-like Kubernetes cluster without the restrictions of a live production environment.
+The intention of this lab environment is to offer team members the opportunity to experiment on a production-like Kubernetes cluster without the restrictions of a live production environment.
 This allows us to purposefully break things, trial new software, explore new structures and generally do stuff that is not "boring and dependable".

-This repos serves at the hub for the others that configure all aspects of the cluster.
+These are the other repositories within the kubernetes-lab group.

 | Repository                                                                                | Purpose                                             |
 |-------------------------------------------------------------------------------------------|-----------------------------------------------------|